triSYCL/triSYCL/doc/architecture.rst

 Set up the environment::

+  # Used by the tests Makefile to find the device compiler
   export LLVM_BUILD_DIR=<directory_where_LLVM_is_built>

   # Use PoCL OpenCL stack
   export BOOST_COMPUTE_DEFAULT_PLATFORM='Portable Computing Language'
   # Do not use another OpenCL stack if the one requested is not available